statmike/Resampling-Methods-in-SAS-Viya/readme.md

     intable="string"
       required
-      specifies the name of the table to resample from in cas bss=integer
+      specifies the name of the table to resample from in cas B=integer
-      not required
-      default=10
-      Specifies the number of resamples to take per threadid in the cas environment B=integer
-      not required
+      required
       Specifies the desired number of bootstrap resamples.
-Will look at the number of threads (_nthreads_) in the environment and set the value of bss to ensure the final number of bootstrap resamples is >=B.  Note: overwrites any specified value of bss.
+Will look at the number of threads (_nthreads_) in the environment and set the value of bss (resamples per _threadid_) to ensure the final number of bootstrap resamples is >=B.
 ```

 ---